-Explore Texas Tech’s Public Art Collection
+Discover New Art at Texas Tech’s Public Art Collection

-Enjoy your stroll through Texas Tech’s public art collection and share with us your interesting finds using #LiveLoveLubbock.
+Enjoy your stroll through Texas Tech’s Public Art Collection and share with us your interesting finds using #LiveLoveLubbock